rosen-bridge/utils/packages/extended-typeorm/README.md

 })
 ```

-And then all database transaction executed correctly
+Now all database transaction execute correctly without throwing an error, no matter if you call them simultaneously or not.